Atlas975/Notes/0-ProgrammingLanguages/Rust/Rust_fundamentals/Rust_enums.md

 None
 ```

-- Being use of sep
+- Example use of None return
 ```rust
 //declare a struct